 For that reason, we created some blacklists made up of thousands of malicious IPs.
 They are automatically updated thanks to our continuous analysis of “anomalies” from the Internet.
 Our blacklists contain mostly IPs not detected by other organizations.
 So, Sapienza’s blacklists are a valid addition to the lists published in TLP: WHITE, such as FireHOL or Talos.

-Access to our blacklists is not free, so please contact me if you’d like to use them.
-You can also integrate our blacklists with Check Point technologies by using the freely available script published in my previous post.
+Please contact me if you’d like to use them.
+You can also integrate our blacklists with Check Point technologies freely available scripts published in other two posts: script_v1 and script_v2.

 Check Point Firewalls do not have an easy and ready-to-use “automated IP blacklist” mechanism.
 Indeed, SmartConsole lacks of this kind of feature.